The Princess and the Frog: Box office

 On its limited day release, the film grossed $263,890 at two theaters and grossed $786,190 its opening weekend.
 On its opening day in wide release, the film grossed $7 million at 3,434 theaters.
 It went on to gross $24.2 million over the opening weekend averaging $7,050 per theater, ranking at #1 for the weekend, and making it the highest-grossing opening to date for an animated movie in December (a record previously held by Beavis and Butt-Head Do America from 1996).
 The film went on to gross $104.4 million in the United States and Canada, and $271 million worldwide.
 It was the fifth-highest-grossing animated film of 2009, which was deemed an underachievement by Disney's standards.
 Overall, the film was considered a qualified commercial success against greater production and pre-release hopes.

-While the film outgrossed Disney's contemporaneous hand-drawn films of the 2000s – including The Emperor's New Groove (2000), Atlantis: The Lost Empire (2001), Treasure Planet (2002), Brother Bear (2003), and Home on the Range (2004) – it had a considerably less auspicious time than the animated films from Disney's second heyday of the latter 1980s and 1990s.
+While the film outgrossed Disney's contemporaneous hand-drawn films of the 2000s – including The Emperor's New Groove (2000), Atlantis: The Lost Empire (2001), Treasure Planet (2002), Brother Bear (2003), and Home on the Range (2004) – it had a considerably less auspicious time than the animated films from the Disney Renaissance.
 Disney animator Tom Sito compared the film's performance to that of The Great Mouse Detective (1986), which had been a step up from the theatrical run of the 1985 box office failure The Black Cauldron (both films presaged upcoming commercial returns to form for Disney, with The Great Mouse Detective, in particular, cited as a self-successful inflection point towards the Renaissance, including by Disney internally).
 It has been opined that part of the film's modest return could be ascribed to being overshadowed by the release of James Cameron's Avatar a week after its release.
 The film's fiscal shortcoming was a major reason for the changing of title of the next year's Tangled from "Rapunzel" in order to dissociate from The Princess and the Frog and the entire vacillating Disney Princess concept (Tangled would almost double its predecessor's box office take).